laravel-workflow/laravel-workflow.github.io/blog/2023-08-18-microservice-communication-with-laravel-workflow.md

 tags: [microservices, workflow, communication, distributed-systems]
 ---

 In the evolving landscape of microservices, communication has always been a focal point.
 Microservices can interact in various ways, be it through HTTP/REST calls, using messaging protocols like RabbitMQ or Kafka, or even employing more recent technologies like gRPC.
 Yet, regardless of the communication method, the goal remains the same: seamless, efficient, and robust interactions.
-Today, we’ll explore how Laravel Workflow can fit into this picture and optimize the communication between microservices in a unique way.
+Today, we’ll explore how Workflow can fit into this picture and optimize the communication between microservices in a unique way.

 ## The Challenge

 In a microservices architecture, decoupling is the name of the game.
 You want each service to have a single responsibility, to be maintainable, and to be independently deployable.
 Yet, in the world of workflows, this becomes challenging.
 How do you split a workflow from its activity and yet ensure they communicate seamlessly?

-## Laravel Workflow to the Rescue!
+## Workflow to the Rescue!

-[Laravel Workflow](https://github.com/laravel-workflow/laravel-workflow) handles the discovery and orchestration for you!
+[Workflow](https://github.com/laravel-workflow/laravel-workflow) handles the discovery and orchestration for you!
 With a shared database and queue connection, you can have your workflow in one Laravel app and its activity logic in another.

 ### Defining Workflows and Activities